Saint Paul Winter Carnival: Today

 The Winter Carnival has grown over the years.
 The Royal Family makes over 400 appearances annually and participates in community activities around the Twin Cities Metro Area and the state of Minnesota.
 As a community organization, the members of the Royal Family and Vulcan Krewe travel throughout the US and Canada visiting different communities and engaging in various festivals.
 They aim to promote community awareness and volunteerism and to support charitable causes.

+Saint Paul's George Latimer Central Library maintains a dedicated Winter Carnival collection in its St. Paul Room, including scrapbooks dating from 1937, newspaper and magazine clippings, photographs, programs, buttons and other ephemera that researchers and genealogists use throughout the year.

 The Winter Carnival is held during January each year.
 It was not held during World War II out of respect for the conflict abroad.
 Currently the Winter Carnival runs the following events as part of the celebration: